jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 Project Xanadu promised a comprehensive hypertext system including elements for content (xanadocs), network (servers), rights (micropayment), and interface (viewers) -- years before each these concept made it into the computer mainstream.
-Given the current state of technology, a xanalogical hypertext system does not need to implement all elements.
+Today a xanalogical hypertext system can more build on existing technologies.
 The infrastructure-agnostic model of hypertext tries to capture the core parts of the original vision of hypertext by concentrating on its documents and document formats.
 For this reason some requirements listed by Xanadu Australia [@Pam2002] or mentioned by Nelson in other publications are not incorporated explicitly:

 a) identified servers as canonical sources of documents
 b) identified users and access control